 “GIS is still a major growth industry…, the rate of adoption of geospatial technology by new agencies continues to grow.
 In addition, there is a strong consulting segment that continues to grow in order to supply supporting GIS to those agencies.
 Adoption by commercial enterprises especially in the journalistic, real estate, and retail industries continues to expand greatly.
 As Charles Foundyller, Daratech’s CEO states, ”Demand for GIS/geospatial products is driven by an increasing global need for geographically correlated information.
 As more and more websites, such as Google Earth, and consumer navigation systems… bring awareness of the power of linking business and consumer information with their geography, geo-enabled apps will become the norm.”

-Both undergraduate and graduate students cooperate in the research in association with the geography undergraduate major and in association with the (GIS) Geographic Information Systems Concentration in the Master of Public Administration degrees offered in the department.
+Both undergraduate and graduate students cooperate in research in association with the geography undergraduate major and the (GIS) Geographic Information Systems Concentration for the Master of Public Administration degrees offered in conjunction with the Political Science department.

 Currently, our software use includes the ArcGIS 10.2 suite of products from Environmental Systems Research Institute, Inc. (ESRI) and Intergraph’s, ERDAS Imagine remote sensing software and all the appropriate and necessary extensions for complete spatial analysis and spatial model building.
 Our lab has incorporated the use Adobe Illustrator for final map and graphic production as well as the, latest versions of the Microsoft Office Suite, graphic production, and spreadsheet, database, presentation, and report generation.